MarkOpalski/markopalski/README.md

-# Hello, this is Mark Opalski, an AI/UX Consultant based in New York ⭐️
+# Hello, this is Mark Opalski, a Designer based in New York ⭐️
-_(Dev-Friendly Designer • Open-Source Collaborator)_

 ## 🧑‍💻 My Pretensions
 I'm more than a GUI designer; I'm a **dev-friendly designer**.